gwankyun/CMake/Help/manual/cmake-file-api.7.rst

   a JSON object with members:

   ``kind``
-    Specifies one of the `Object Kinds`_ to be included in the reply.
+    Specifies one of the `对象类型`_ to be included in the reply.

   ``version``
     Indicates the version(s) of the object kind that the client